Bhumesh01/pythonProjects/README.md

    ones.
 It features a graphical user interface (GUI) built with Tkinter, making it easy for users to input details and send birthday wishes.
 2. CURRENCY CONVERTOR:
+   Currency Converter is a Python application that allows users to convert between different currencies using real-time exchange rates using api "https://api.freecurrencyapi.com" .
+It features a graphical user interface (GUI) built with Tkinter, making it easy for users to input amounts and select currencies for conversion.